charlesrocabert/puutools/example/README.md

 ## 7) Create a lineage and a coalescence tree, and add the roots <a name="roots"></a>

 <p align="justify">
-We will create to trees:
+We will create two trees:

 - A lineage tree, which will contain parent-children relationships at every generations,
 - A coalescence tree, which will only contain common ancestors.